Skip to main content

 • sovereign environments,

-• and long-lived enterprise estates.
+• and long-lived enterprise systems.

 What I would do Monday morning

-The tradeoff most organizations eventually discover
+The tradeoff most people ignore

-The next generation of enterprise architecture is unlikely to eliminate complexity.
+The next architecture will not eliminate complexity.

-• sovereignty,
+• toward sovereignty,

 • evidence,